dathanb/games/README.md

 incrementally generify it so that I can just pull it out as the `GameEngine`, and then write a `SortingGame` implementation of all the relevant components.
 This is so much fun!
 But it's almost 11:00pm, so time for bed -- I might be able to work on it again tomorrow.

+## 2020-04-12

+Got the Engine fully generified.
+I'm not crazy about `Game<GameType extends Game<GameType, MoveType>, MoveType extends Move<GameType>>` as a type signature, but it doesn't seem like it's going to get a lot worse, so it's ok for now.

+Once I get to a game that's a little fuzzier than Nonograms (e.g., the SortingGame), I'm thinking it'd be cool to extract the `MoveStrategy` and `MoveEvaluator` into stateful services.
+Then they could accept callbacks from the `Engine` to prune any state they're keeping around once it's no longer relevant.

+Also I'd like to play around with targeting Akka for all the components.
+I don't think it'd be that different, and it would actually offer a little leverage on parallelizing things like the `MoveEvaluator`.
+Plus it'll make adding things like time constraints to the `MoveStrategy` more natural. e.g., have the strategy report the best move it's found so far at regular intervals.
+Then when the `Engine` decides that it's waited long enough, it can just pick the best move reported so far and run with it.
+Or, the `MoveStrategy` can spawn multiple sub-strategies and do that sort of timeout logic on its own.
+And if we avoid trying to pass around lambdas, Akka will give us leverage on parallelizing across multiple computers.